sedol1339/files/papers.md

     - Also, defining and applying a comprehensive set of transcription conventions is critical in building high-quality data sets.
 For example, should hesitations like "uh" be transcribed?
 And if a speaker says "wanna", should the transcription reflect that as such, or should the transcriber transcribe that as "want to"?
 Perhaps the most important choice in such transcription conventions is whether to adopt "spoken-domain" transcriptions, where numbers are spelled out in words (e.g. "three thirty"), or "written-domain" transcriptions, where they are rendered in the typical written form ("3:30").
     - Test sets that are intended to measure how well an ASR system deals with speech with background noise should have a realistic amount of background noise: not too little, but also not too much.
 Adding noise artificially does not take into account the Lombard effect (speakers tend to increase their vocal effort when speaking in loud noise).
     - The average WER alone, weighted by the number of words, is not sufficient to describe the shape of the distribution over the individual local measurements.
 Given two ASR systems with identical WERs, we almost always prefer the one with the lower standard deviation, as it reduces the uncertainty w.r.t. the worst case.
 A more accurate metric that samples the shape of the distribution consists of percentiles (e.g. 90, 95 or 99) that are more suitable to provide an upper bound.
 Additionally, reporting the standard deviation allows researchers to judge whether an improvement in WER is significant or just a statistical fluctuation.
 Finally, WER can also be calculated on not just the top machine hypothesis, but also on the full n-best list.
     - Downstream use cases may require more than just a word-by-word textual transcription.
-For example, having per-word confidence scores can be helpful in dialog systems.Having accurate timestamps at the word level is essential in many application of the long form domain.
+For example, having per-word confidence scores can be helpful in dialog systems.
+Having accurate timestamps at the word level is essential in many application of the long form domain.
 Having phonemic transcriptions for every word enables downstream disambiguation.
     - Speaker diarization is yet another type of of metadata that can be emitted at a per-word or per-phrase level, for which independent benchmarks already exist.
     - Optimizing only for WER, as most current benchmarks imply, does not reflect considerations that are ubiquitous in real-world deployments, such as latency and compute resources.
 The process of finding the most likely hypothesis in ASR (often referred to as “decoding” for historical reasons) requires an efficient exploration of the search space: a subset of all possible hypotheses.
 A small search space allows for quick decoding, but often comes at the cost of higher WER.
 It is common to report an RTF vs WER curve which shows all possible operating points, allowing for mutual trade off.
 It is common to normalize the RTF by the number of CPU cores and hardware accelerators.
     - For ASR systems that stream output to the user while recognition is ongoing, additional metrics will be useful.
 A streaming system that emits highly inaccurate intermediate hypotheses can yield a jarring user experience, even if the final hypothesis achieves an acceptable WER.
 Yet another factor is streaming latency, e.g. how quickly partials are emitted.